 A notable recent success, together with his partner Stephen McNeeney, was the obtaining and then the defence of two EPO patents for AstraZeneca's blockbuster drug Nexium® esomeprazole against opposition by 13 generic pharmaceutical companies.
 The patents (for respective salts of the drug) concerned an individual enantiomer (with a specific optical purity) of the existing racemic form of the drug omeprazole.

-Richard is listed as an IP Star by Managing Intellectual Property, 2016.
+Richard is listed as an IP Star by Managing Intellectual Property for 2017 and was also awarded this accolade in 2016.